eldade/EEPixelViewer/README.md

 ##Supported Pixel Formats

 **NOTE: Excellent performance means 60FPS when testing a video at the device's native resolution.
-Formats marked excellent mean that the oldest devices tested (iPhone 5 and iPad (4th generation)) delivered 60 fps.**
+Formats marked excellent mean that the oldest devices tested (iPhone 5 and the 4th generation iPad) delivered 60 fps.**

 | Pixel Format | Supported    | BPP | Planes |Performance|
 | :----------- |:------------:|:---:|:------:|:---------:|